outflux3/SettingsFactory/README.md

 2. Save the page and then choose **ProcessSettingsFactory** process from the dropdown.

-3. Enter the path to your settings file – the path is relative to the templates folder, e.g. /settings/weather-widget.json
+3. Enter the path to your settings file – the path is relative to the templates folder, e.g. "settings/weather-widget.json" (no preceding slash)

 ## How to use on front end